Multiple solutions to cylindrically symmetric curl-curl problems and related Schr\"odinger equations with singular potentials: Abstract

 \section{Abstract}

 We look for multiple solutions $\UU\colon\mathbb{R}^3\to\mathbb{R}^3$ to the curl-curl problem

 with a nonlinear function $h\colon\R^3\times\R^3\to\R^3$ which is critical in $\R^3$, i.e., $h(x,\UU)=|\UU|^4\UU$, or has subcritical growth at infinity.
-If $h$ is radial in $\UU$, $N=3$, $K=2$, and $a=1$ below, then we show that the solutions to the problem above are in one to one correspondence with the solutions to the following Schr\"odinger equation
+If $h$ is radial in $\UU$ and $a=1$ below, then we show that the solutions to the problem above are in one to one correspondence with the solutions to the following Schr\"odinger equation

-where $x=(y,z)\in \mathbb{R}^K\times \mathbb{R}^{N-K}$, $N>K\geq 2$, $r=|y|$, and $a>a_0\in(-\infty,0]$.
+where $x=(y,z)\in \mathbb{R}^2\times \mathbb{R}$, $r=|y|$, and $a\geq 0$.
 In the critical case, the multiplicity problem for the latter equation has been studied only in the autonomous case $a=0$ and the available methods seem to be insufficient for the problem involving the singular potential, i.e., $a\neq 0$, due to the lack of conformal invariance.
-Therefore we develop methods for the critical curl-curl problem and show the multiplicity of bound states for both equations in the case $N=3$, $K=2$, and $a=1$.
-In the subcritical case, instead, applying a critical point theory to the Schr\"odinger equation above, we find infinitely many bound states for both problems.
+Therefore we develop methods for the critical curl-curl problem and show the multiplicity of bound states for both equations.
+In the subcritical case, instead, studying the Schr\"odinger equation in higher dimensions, we find infinitely many bound states for both problems.